idanb93/creator-manager/README.md

 docker compose up
 ```

+### This can take a few minutes as the backend container is waiting for the DB container health-check.

 Open your browser and browse to http://localhost:3000

 If you want to run the application in dev mode: